egalpin/apt-vim/README.md

 __Note:__ `apt-vim` is under active development.
 Please report any issues, questions, or suggestions, however minor you feel they may be, by opening an [issue][issues].
 Please also open a new [issue][issues] to create a feature request.
 Adding tags and thorough descriptions will be of great help!

 #Installation
+_Don't worry, any plugins you already have in `~/.vim/bundle` will persist.
+If an existing plugin was cloned with `git`, the plugin will automatically be tracked with `apt-vim`._

 1. Install Vim
 2. Install Git
 3. Install python 2.7.x or python 3